SiaFoundation/docs/sia-integrations/web-server-configurations/caddy.md

 caddy version
 ```

-If Caddy is not running, use the following command to start the service and enable it to run on startup:

-{% endtab %}
-{% endtabs %}

 ## Step 2: Configure `Caddyfile`

 Now that Caddy is running as a service.
 You will need to create a new file named `Caddyfile` and configure a `reverse_proxy` using our domain name.

 {% tabs %}
 {% tab title="Windows" %}

 ```powershell
 New-Item "$env:USERPROFILE\Caddyfile" -type file ;`
 Start-Process 'C:\WINDOWS\system32\notepad.exe' "$env:USERPROFILE\Caddyfile"